 The Brookline Coalition Against Substance Abuse (B-CASA) was founded in 2003 by a collaboration of community leaders working on substance abuse prevention in the town of Brookline, Massachusetts.
-B-CASA hosts community forums on a range of issues affecting teens.
-Topics have included teen brain development, marijuana and safe teen driving.
+Partially funded by grants from the Massachusetts Department of Public Health, Bureau of Substance Abuse Services and the Brookline Community Foundation, B-CASA hosts community forums on a range of issues affecting teens.
+Topics have included underage alcohol use, teen brain development, marijuana and safe teen driving.
 The Coalition includes:

 - Peer Leaders from Brookline High School

-- Youth-serving professionals from school, police, court, juvenile rehabilitation services and other community organizations.
+- Youth-serving professionals from school, police, recreation department, religious organizations, and other community organizations.

 This diverse group is united in its efforts to prevent teens’ abuse of alcohol, marijuana and other drugs, and the risky behavior that goes with it.
 The Coalition aims to devise and implement research-based prevention strategies that address the underlying issues and risk factors contributing to teen substance abuse in Brookline.